AH96HSQ/OpenMusic-Release/README.md

 ## ✨ Features

 ### 🎧 **Smart Music Player**
-- Stream millions of songs from Spotify
+- Stream millions of songs for free
 - Offline playback support for downloaded tracks
 - High-quality audio with advanced playback controls
 - Beautiful, intuitive Material Design 3 interface

 ### 🤖 **AI-Powered Recommendations**
 - Get personalized daily recommendations based on your listening habits
-- Intelligent algorithm analyzes your top 10 most-played songs
+- Intelligent algorithm analyzes your most-played songs
 - Smart filtering to avoid duplicate and disliked tracks
 - Discover new music tailored to your taste